HESTHECHOCOLATEMAN/collab-vm-server/README.md

 ./configure

-Then finally type make to compile the whole thing.
+Then finally, type make to compile the whole thing.

 If you cannot compile open src/Makefile.am and make sure the library paths are correct.